 - Rushing cross-country a day after the panel to catch my Aunt Becky’s annual birthday celebration in Key Largo (just in time to celebrate my bestie’s engagement — wedding travels to come!) anddd…

-- Ramping up a few (super exciting) digital marketing projects to keep my rent paid in the background while I collect the deets on all these incredible experiences to share here.
+- Ramping up a few exciting digital marketing projects to keep things moving in the background while I collect the deets on all these incredible experiences to share here.
 PHEW.

-The point of what I’m saying is that this freelance life moves FAST, so as notes from this point in the adventure (and a guilt-laden way to return to your regular posting schedule), I bring you…
+The point here is that this freelance life moves FAST, so as notes from this point in the adventure, I bring you…

 10 Lessons from 10 Months of Travel Blogging